OBF/GSoC/00_ideas.md

 So far openSNP allows people to link up their *Fitbit* accounts, thus donating their Activity/Sleep/Weight data into the public domain as well.
 This is achieved by using the Push-API provided by *Fitbit*.

 By now there are many more tracking devices around, and many of them (e.g. *Jawbone*, *Misfit*) do offer their own APIs.
-Adding those accounts as well would broaden the possible data types available on openSNP and allow more people to participate in openSNP.
+Similarly apps like *Moves* and many modern phones already do some activity tracking.
+Adding those accounts and devices as well would broaden the possible data types available on openSNP and allow more people to participate in openSNP.

 #### Approach